 During an emergency call, the system transmits vehicle data to emergency services.
-See Data Recording (page 9).

 EMERGENCY CALL REQUIREMENTS

 WARNING: Do not wait for 911 Assist to make an emergency call if you can do it yourself.
 Dial emergency services immediately to avoid delayed response time which could increase the risk of serious injury or death after a crash.
 If you do not hear 911 Assist within five seconds of the crash, the system or phone may be damaged or non-functional.